Solitary waves explore the quantum-to-classical transition: Three-body contribution to phase diffusion and mode shape

-If $\varrho$ has one dominant eigenvalue $\lambda_{+}\approx 1$, all the atoms reside in the same \emph{single} particle state (orbital), which can represent \emph{two solitons} with complete phase coherence as in \bref{soliton_pair_meanfield}.
-Otherwise the system is fragmented with no phase-coherence between solitons \cite{book:pethik,streltsov_frag,mueller:fragmentation}, hence $\expec{\hat{a}^\dagger\hat{b}}=0$.
+If $\varrho$ has one dominant eigenvalue $\bar{\lambda}_{+}\approx 1$, all the atoms reside in the same \emph{single} particle state (orbital), which can represent \emph{two solitons} with complete phase coherence as in \bref{soliton_pair_meanfield}.
+Otherwise the system is fragmented with no phase-coherence between solitons \cite{streltsov_frag,mueller:fragmentation}, hence $\expec{\hat{a}^\dagger\hat{b}}=0$.
+It was earlier shown that soliton trains fragment \cite{streltsov_frag}, which we could trace back to phase diffusion \cite{lewenstein_phasediff,menotti:splitting,soliton_phasediff_haine} in \rref{aparna_collisions}.
+We now explore if this picture is modified through additional three-body interactions.

-Let us initially consider a pair of non-interacting solitons with $\sub{N}{sol}=1000$ atoms, placed far apart $d(t)\equiv32=const$ such that $\hat{J}=0$, see inset \frefp{fragmentation}{a}.
-We can then analytically find the time-evolution in the TMM, starting from both solitons in a coherent state (pure BEC), allowing us to extract the relative occupation $\lambda_{\pm}$ of the two system orbitals and hence degree of fragmentation as
+For two far separated solitons, such that \bref{TMM_Hamil} is valid, we can evaluate the OBDM time-evolution, starting from both solitons in a coherent state with mean number $\sub{N}{sol}$ corresponding to a pure BEC.
+We choose this state for simplicity and its natural connection to mean field theory.
+In experiments, the initial state will depend strongly on the soliton preparation protocol \cite{billiam_bmw,Edmonds_brightsol_noisefree,Maxim_breather,Maxim_fluctuation}.
+The solutions allow us to extract the relative occupation $\bar{\lambda}_{\pm}$ of the two system orbitals and hence degree of fragmentation as

-where the expression after $\approx$ is valid for short times.
-The system fragments on the timescale $\sub{t}{frag}=\hbar/( \sqrt{\sub{N}{sol}}|\chi|)$.
-On this timescale the TMM agrees with the substantially more involved MCTDHB method, as shown in \frefp{fragmentation}{a}.

-The model now allows us to trace the physical origin of fragmentation to the ubiquitous phase-diffusion \cite{lewenstein_phasediff,menotti:splitting,soliton_phasediff_haine} of a Bose-gas: To allow a well-defined relative phase between solitons initially, we must have an uncertainty of atom number in each, as in a two-mode or relative coherent state.
-Due to atom collisions described by the terms $\sim\chi$ in $\hat{H}$, states with a higher number of atoms in, e.g., the left soliton, $n_L$, will experience a faster phase evolution $\exp{[-i\chi n_L(n_L-1)t]}$.
-In \frefp{fragmentation}{b} this implies a faster rotation of the Q-function for larger radial distance from the center, causing the profile shear at $t=13$ and then leading to complete phase uncertainty at $t=50$.
-At that stage a relative phase between solitons can no longer be defined.

-While phase-diffusion is ubiquitous in BEC, its detailed dynamics will depend on the number statistics of the initial two-soliton state \cite{walls:squeezing,lewenstein_phasediff,haque:squeezing}, and thus be quite sensitive to the soliton preparation procedure, e.g.~its noisiness \cite{Edmonds_brightsol_noisefree}.
-By clearly identifying phase diffusion as the physical cause of soliton train fragmentation, we however show that fragmentation is robust and unavoidable but also frequently slower than experimental time scales.
-For example using parameters of the experiment \cite{Nguyen_solcoll_controlled}, one would find a fragmentation time of $\sub{t}{frag}=877$ ms.

-\ssection{Atom transfer in soliton collisions} Moving to colliding solitons, we now show how fragmentation and collisions affect each other.
-For this, we again compare TMM and MCTDHB, where the inter-soliton distance $d(t)$ for the TMM is adjusted to the mean one provided by MCTDHB.